 Although the people partially understand Jesus' identity and teaching, their ultimate response is misdirected, even violent: they want to take him by force and make him king.
 He leaves them and returns to the mountain alone.
 We so often seek spectacular solutions to our problems.
-It may be that we too need to sit down together on the grass, or wherever, and discover the wealth we have at our disposal to satisfy the hunger in our world.
+It may be that we too need to sit down together, on the grass or wherever, and discover the wealth we have at our disposal to satisfy the hunger in our world.
+That is what it means to be a Eucharistic people.